DMARC

 DMARC aggregate reports are XML nobody reads.
 Trustliant parses them continuously and answers the questions that matter: who is sending as this domain, are they authorized, are they aligned, and is anything spoofing the brand right now.
 Vendor fingerprinting names names — Microsoft 365, Mailchimp, that CRM nobody remembered — instead of listing bare IP addresses.

 Moving to p=reject too early breaks legitimate mail; never moving breaks trust.
-Trustliant tracks alignment rates per sender and tells you when a domain is ready for the next step — with the exact record to publish and the evidence behind the recommendation.
+Trustliant shows alignment results per sender from real report data — the evidence a technician needs to take the next step confidently, with the exact record to publish.
 DMARCbis-aware validation (RFC 9989) flags deprecated tags before they bite.
+Automatic 'ready for the next step' recommendations are next on the roadmap, shaped by founding partners.

 Why now